Prabhat8991/DSA-/src/phase2/linkedlist_problems.md

 ### 29-12-2023
 1. Floyd cycle detection of loop in linked list.
 [Important|Tricky] [Completed]
 2. Detect and remove loop in linked List.
 [Important|Tricky|Floyd detection]

+### 2-02-2024
+1. Delete a given node without reference to head.
+Also assume node is not the last node.
+[Tricky]
+2. Segregate even and odd nodes in Linked list.